driessenslucas/researchproject/README.md

 In addressing the critical task of transferring the simulation model to a real-world RF-car, this section explores the encountered discrepancies and the adjustments made to facilitate an effective sim-to-real transition.

+#### Executive Summary

+There needed to be some adjustments made to the simulation to account for how the car moves in the real world.
+Especially in the way the distance to the walls is calculated

 #### Discrepancies and Adjustments

 1. **Sensor Data Normalization**